Trauma-Informed Therapy Course

 • Integrating knowledge about trauma into practice

-• Resisting re-traumatization
+• Resisting re-traumatisation

-• Trauma informed assessment
+• Trauma-informed assessment

-• Trauma informed treatment
+• Trauma-informed treatment

-IICP understand that while partaking in further education is an incredibly rewarding experience it can also be a financial challenge for some students.
-In order to minimise the financial impact caused to students, IICP strive to keep our course fees as competitive as possible.
-We also provide payment plan options to facilitate learners paying the balance of their fees throughout the duration of their course.
+IICP College understands that while partaking in further education is an incredibly rewarding experience, it can also be a financial challenge for some students.
+To minimise the financial impact, we strive to keep our course fees as competitive as possible.
+We offer payment plan options to help learners pay the balance of their fees over the duration of their course.

 Overall Programme Fees

-€705.00.
-Deposit of €211.50 is required to secure place.
+€705 (A deposit of €211.50 is required to secure your place.)

 Take the next step